-Depending on the layer type, the Layer properties pane has different options available for data in your scene.
+Depending on the layer type, each layer has different options available for data in your scene.
 For example, imagery, or building and integrated mesh scene layers have limited options available, such as transparency or legend, while feature and scene layers allow you to, additionally, apply filters to layer features.

-To open the Layer properties pane, do the following:
+To access the layer properties, do the following: